 2. Recognize repeated gifts

 You want people who continuously contribute money to your cause to see themselves as regular supporters.
-A recent University of Pennsylvania study showed reminding donors of previous contributions increased the chances of them donating again.
+A recent University of Pennsylvania study showed reminding donors of previous contributions increased their chance of donating again.

 People often respond to the label given to them.
 When the public assigns them a negative title, they work to overcome it.
 When you remind people of their positive moniker, they quickly try and live up to expectations.